psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 ----

-We analyzed preprocessed fMRI data sets of 19 subjects provided by the organization committee of the StudyForrest project and data challenge (Hanke et al. 2014).
+We analyzed preprocessed fMRI data sets of 19 subjects provided by the organization committee of the *studyforrest* project and data challenge (Hanke et al. 2014).
 The details of the experiment, data collection and preprocessing are also provided in (Hanke et al. 2014).
 In brief, the participants listened to a German audio-description (Koop, Michalski, Beckmann, Meinhardt & Benecke,